IlayMord/s3-file-manager-server/README.md

 docker compose -f docker/docker-compose.yml down
 ```

-## ☁️ Terraform (EC2 Auto Deploy)
+## ☁️ Terraform (NLB + ASG Auto Deploy)
-This repo includes Terraform modules that create a VPC + EC2 instance and use
+This repo includes Terraform modules that create a VPC + Network Load Balancer
-user-data to clone this repo and start the Docker container.
+and an Auto Scaling Group.
+The ASG uses user-data to clone this repo and start
+the Docker container.

 ### Steps
 1) Configure AWS credentials locally.